 Dolomieu Crater – Piton de la Fournaise

-The hike from Pas de Bellecombe to the Dolomieu Crater is one of the most popular hikes in Reunion Island and the closest us humans will ever get to traveling to Mars.
-The hike basically involves a descent from the rim of the outer crater down to the caldera floor, hiking across the dry lava field and climbing to the rim of the Dolomieu Crater.
+The hike from Pas de Bellecombe to the Dolomieu Crater is one of the most popular hikes in Reunion Island and the closest we humans will ever get to travel to Mars.
+The hike basically involves a descent from the rim of the outer crater down to the caldera floor, hiking across the dry lava field, and climbing to the rim of the Dolomieu Crater.
 The trail begins with a series of switchbacks that plunge to the caldera floor.
 From there, white markings on the lava point the way.
 The climax is reached at the moment you take the final step that reveals the size and depth of the Dolomieu Crater (2,460m), spanning 400 meters across and 300 meters deep.

 Logistics: Distance – 12km (return) | Time: 4.5-4hrs | Difficulty – challenging | More info